phuptqn/simple-express-mongo/README.md

 # simple-express-mongo

-A lightweight Node.js source base using ExpressJS and MongoDB.
+A starter project for Node.js with Express.js and MongoDB.

 ## Features
 - **Authentication**: JWT